snowplow-archive/snowplow.github.com/_posts/2014-03-11-building-an-event-grammar-understanding-context.md

 _**Context**.
 Not a grammatical term, but we will use context to describe the phrases of time, manner, place and so on which provide additional information about the action being performed: "I posted the letter **on Tuesday from Boston**"_

 This was a good start but there is much more to be said about event context.
 In this blog post, we will cover the theory of event context, grounding it in some examples of context being collected or derived by Snowplow today.
-I'll then look at some ideas around context sources, followed by some  before finishing with some thoughts on why event context is so powerful for analytics:
+I'll then look at some ideas around sources of context, followed by some notes on the relationship between context and prepositional objects.
+Finally I'll conclude with some thoughts on why event context is so powerful for analytics:

 1. [Event context: the theory](/blog/2014/03/11/building-an-event-grammar-understanding-context/#theory)
 2. [Context and Snowplow today](/blog/2014/03/11/building-an-event-grammar-understanding-context/#snowplow)